Cleve Francis: Early Music Career

+Country Music Career (1980's-present)

-Francis began his music career as a folk and blues singer and songwriter in the late 1960s while still a graduate student at the College of William & Mary, where he graduated with a Master of Arts degree in 1969.
-He attended medical school at the Medical College of Virginia (now Virginia Commonwealth University School of Medicine), eventually becoming a cardiologist.
-However, in the late 1980s, he switched his focus to country music, signing first to Playback Records.
+Although Francis started his academic career at Southern University in Baton Rouge, LA, his music career did not begin until the late 1960s as a folk and blues singer and songwriter while still a graduate student at the College of William & Mary.
+After attending medical school at the Medical College of Virginia, he eventually becoming a cardiologist.
+However, in the late 1980s, he switched his focus to country music, signing first to Playback Records, thanks to a patient who helped him get an audition.
 His debut country album Last Call for Love was released that year.
 The album included a single titled "Love Light", which was also made into a music video.

-After seeing the video for "Love Light" on CMT, record producer Jimmy Bowen signed Francis to Liberty Records in 1992.
+After seeing the attention that Cleve Francis got from his first album, along with the video for "Love Light" on CMT, record producer Jimmy Bowen signed Francis to Liberty Records (now Capitol Records Nashville) in 1992.
+Fracis was one of a few Black artists to have a significant recording contract since Charley Pride.
 Between 1992 and 1994, Francis released three studio albums on Liberty, in addition to charting four singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+One of these was his album, "Tourist in Paradise" in the spring of 1992.
 In 1994, Francis returned to his medical practice in Northern Virginia.
 He is president of Mount Vernon Cardiology Associates.
 Francis has performed at The Birchmere in Alexandria, Virginia, and has a live album recorded there in 2006 called Storytime.
 In 2022, Francis released "Beyond the Willow Tree" on Forager Records, a remastered reissue of his 1970 self-released folk album, "Follow Me," which includes several other folk songs Francis had recorded as demos in 1968 and 1970.
+By 1995, Francis left the music industry for some time to focus on his career in cardiology until his return with his album Meet Cleve Francis under a new label, K-Tel in 2007.
+Francis has gone on to release four more albums since Meet Cleve Francis, including Storytime in 2007 under his own label "Cleve Francis Productions", Lovelight in 2021 under the label K-Tel, Beyond the Willow Tree in 2022 under Forager Records, and finally Traveling Man in 2024.
+In recent years, Francis has been awarded a few honors for his contributions to country music.

+Cleve Francis has been recognized by country artist Jimmie Allen.
+Jimmie Allen named him as one of his "inspirations".
+In 2022, Francis began working at the INOVA Schar Cancer Institute where he runs a committee that is based on equality, mentoring, and education.
+In particular, Francis works with the Dream B!G program where he mentors children and exposes them to a life in the health profession.
+Francis is now retired and lives in Alexandria, Virginia with his wife.